codio-content/Coding_with_Javascript-File_Handling/.guides/content/Fixed-Length-Records-c3e1.md

 Once we know the format of a file, how to do we load and read it?
-There are many file formats and reading many of them is beyond the scope of this lesson.
+There are many file formats and reading many of them is beyond the scope of this Unit.
 But we will learn about some common methods for organizing files.

 One simple way to organize files is to establish an exact length for a record, which allows us to know how much data to read and write for each record.